Weigeltisauridae: Description

+Weigeltisaurid skulls range from around 3.4-3.7 cm long in Coelurosauravus to 6 cm in length in Weigeltisaurus.
+Coelurosauravus had a combined head and trunk length (snout-vent length) of around 18 cm and a total length of at least 32 cm including the tail.
 The skulls and jaws of weigeltisaurids are ornamented with horns and tubercles, including chameleon-like frills.
 The torso and limbs are slender.
 The skeletons of weigeltisaurds are lightened by large air spaces (skeletal pneumaticity) within the bones.
-The phalanges of the hands and feet are elongate contrasting strongly with those of most other primitive diapsids, but are similar to those of modern arboreal lizards.
-Unique to weigeltisaurids, the group possesses between 25 and 30 pairs of long, hollow rod-like bones, which project from the lower abdomen dubbed "patagials".
-These have been proposed to be modified gastralia or otherwise a novel bone ossification.
+The phalanges of the hands and feet are elongate contrasting strongly with those of most other primitive diapsids, but are similar to those of modern arboreal (tree-climbing) lizards.
+Unique to weigeltisaurids, the group possesses between 25 and 30 pairs of long, hollow rod-like bones, which project from the lower abdomen dubbed "patagials" These patagial bones, which appear to be novel (neomorphic) bones not found in any other reptile group, have a 1 to 1 correspondence with the gastralia (elongate, thin, crescent-shaped bones found in the lower belly) and appear to articulate with the lateral (outer) gastralia elements.
+In life, these patagials are thought to have been embedded in a membrane, which connected them, forming a foldable wing.
+This differs from the situation in living gliding lizards, and the fossil gliding reptiles Xianglong, Mecistotrachelos and kuehneosaurids, where elongated ribs instead fulfill this role.
+These wings had a wingspan of around 35 cm in Coelurosauravus.